mdshack/shotshare/README.md

 ## About

-ShotShare is an open source, self hosted, configurable image sharing platform, it was built to allow easy sharing of media between friends.
+ShotShare is an open source, self hosted, configurable media sharing platform, it was built to allow easy sharing of media between friends and communities.

 ### Features